JohnTGZ/johntgz.github.io/_posts/2021-12-27-line_rasters_part1_brehensam.md

 ---

 Don't you think its fascinating how lines and circles are rendered on pixels?
 I've been wanting to to code from scratch Brehensam line algorithm in Golang.
-This is the 1st part of a 3 part article that deals with
+This is the 1st part of a 3 part article that deals with line rasters, their shortcomings and what has been done to improve them.

 # Table of Contents